-Paul describes God’s providential arrangement of the world’s peoples with a view toward reaching out and finding God.
+Read Acts 17:24-28a!
+Paul describes God’s providential arrangement of the world’s peoples (both the time and place) with a view toward reaching out and finding God.

-Ok, sum up with a couple other questions that are raised when talking about this:
+To sum up with a couple other questions that are raised when talking about this (again, from Dr. Craig):

 Why did God create the world, if He knew that so many people would not receive Christ and therefore be lost?